 We went during Andy’s lunch break, thus his fancy attire:

 When he realized I would be going away for the 10 year anniversary celebration that same weekend after Valentine’s day, Andy was a little sad, and understandably so.
 I mean, we get married and then 2 days later I was going to be vacationing with my friends on a beautiful island.
 Not exactly romantic.
-We ix-nayed (is that a word?)
-2-14-12 and together decided on 2-22-2012.
+We ditched the Valentine’s wedding idea, and together decided on 2-22-2012.
 Has a nice ring, don’t you think?
-I got home on from St. Barth’s on Monday, February 20, and we would get married on Wednesday., 2-22!
+I got home on from St. Barth’s on Monday, February 20, and we would get married on Wednesday, 2-22!
 We had a date set.
 Holla.

 Tina and her mom are the same two I had lunch with the day I bought the first wedding dress at H&M in NYC.
-They weren’t as impressed with dress #1.
+They weren’t impressed with dress #1.
 Knowing that we had 100% decided on a date, Marianne (Tina’s mom) was determined to find me a new dress.
-Dress #2 was the first dress I tried on in the first store we walked into. #MeantToBe
+Dress #2 was the first dress I tried on in the first store we walked into.
+I guess it was meant to be.

 The dress led to getting 2 bouquets, which led to DIY photo shoot including 3 locations, which led to a bachelorette party!
 This was all planned while on vacation.
 We can’t just hang out and relax, we maniac around all the time, even on vay-cay!
 Naturally, the bachelorette party happened first, at a restaurant called Le Ti.
 We had costumes, music, laughing, and dancing.
 This picture collage sums up the fun and silliness we experienced…